-- At the zoo, Dudley doesn’t fall into the snake house and the glass does not reappear, but what a brilliant change this was!
-Dudley’s best friend Piers Polkiss also goes to the zoo with them, but this doesn’t make much of a difference.
+- At the zoo, Dudley doesn’t fall into the snake house in the book and so the glass does not reappear, but what a brilliant change this was!
+Dudley’s best friend Piers Polkiss also goes to the zoo with them in the book, but this doesn’t make much of a difference.

-- There’s less focus on the Dursley’s efforts to avoid Harry getting a letter.
-They even give him his own room at this point, and stay in a hotel before they go to the island.
+- There’s less focus on the Dursley’s efforts to avoid Harry getting a letter in the book.
+They even give him his own room at this point and stay in a hotel before they go to the island.

 - In the book, Hagrid tells Harry about Voldemort almost straight away, after spending the night in the hut and going into detail about Harry’s past.
 This doesn’t happen until a little later in the film, and instead of spending the night, Hagrid takes Harry to Diagon Alley straight away.

-- In the film in the Leaky Cauldron, Professor Quirrell is wearing a turban, but he shouldn’t be at this point because he has yet attempted to steal the stone from Gringott’s.
+- In the film, Professor Quirrell is wearing a turban in the Leaky Cauldron, but he shouldn’t be at this point because he hasn’t attempted to steal the stone from Gringotts yet.

 - In the book, Harry meets Draco whilst getting his robes fitted at Madam Malkin’s Robes for All Occasions, and then tries to befriend Harry on the train, whereas Harry doesn’t meet Draco until just before the Sorting Hat in the film.